stigsec/SHAES/README.md

 python shaes.py enc myfile.txt mypassword
 ```

-This will create an encrypted file named `myfile.txt.shase`.
+This will create an encrypted file named `myfile.txt.shaes`.

 #### Decrypt a file: